Code of Maine Rules

 (5) If the Department fails to resolve the objection, EPA will revise, terminate, or revoke the Part 70 license, after taking the following actions:

-(a) Providing at least 30 days notice to the licensee in writing of the reasons for any such action.
+(a) Providing at least 30 days' notice to the licensee in writing of the reasons for any such action.
 This notice may be given during or after the procedures in 1 and 2 of this section.

 (b) Providing the licensee an opportunity for comment on EPA's proposed action and an opportunity for a hearing.

-P. Transmittal of the Part 70 license and amendments to the EPA
+P. Transmittal of the Part 70 License and Amendments to the EPA

-Q. Effective Date of a Part 70 license
+Q. Effective Date of a Part 70 License

-R. Term of a Part 70 license
+R. Term of a Part 70 License

-S. Expiration of a Part 70 license
+S. Expiration of a Part 70 License

-An existing source submitting a complete renewal application under this Chapter prior to the expiration of the Part 70 license will not be in violation of operating without a Part 70 license.
+An existing source submitting a timely and complete renewal application under this Chapter will not be in violation of operating without a Part 70 license.

-Failure to submit a complete renewal application prior to expiration of the Part 70 license renders the license expired and the owner or operator is considered to be operating and maintaining an air contamination source without a Part 70 license from the Department, in violation of this Chapter.
+Failure to submit a timely and complete renewal application renders the license expired and the owner or operator is considered to be operating and maintaining an air contamination source without a Part 70 license from the Department, in violation of this Chapter.

-T. Source obligation
+T. Source Obligation

-Approval to construct a new source or modification, or an exemption pursuant to subsection 1(D) of this Chapter shall not relieve any owner or operator of a source from the responsibility to comply fully with any Applicable requirements and state requirements.
+Approval to construct a new source or modification, or an exemption pursuant to subsection 1(D) of this Chapter does not relieve any owner or operator of a source from the responsibility to comply fully with any Applicable requirements and state requirements.

-U. Public access to information and confidentiality
+U. Public Access to Information and Confidentiality

 (1) Information concerning the nature and extent of the emissions of any air contaminant by a source; and

-(2) Information submitted by the source with respect to the economic, environmental and energy impacts of various control options in the determination of the control technology requirements.
+(2) Information submitted by the source with respect to the economic, environmental, and energy impacts of various control options in the determination of the control technology requirements.

 In the case where a source has submitted information to the Department under a claim of confidentiality, the Department may also require the source to submit a copy of such information directly to EPA.